sridish123/py-mupdf/README.md

 You can also create and update **Form PDFs** and **form fields** with support for text, checkbox, listbox and combobox widgets.

-Starting with version 1.16.0, PDF password protection is **fully supported**: owner and user passwords can be set or changed, encryption methods / permission levels can be set, changed or removed.
+Starting with version 1.16.0, PDF password protection is **fully supported**: passwords, encryption methods and permission levels can be set, changed or removed.

 To some degree, PyMuPDF can also be used as an [image converter](https://github.com/pymupdf/PyMuPDF/wiki/How-to-Convert-Images): it can read a broad range of input formats and can produce **Portable Network Graphics (PNG)**, **Portable Anymaps** (**PNM**, etc.), **Portable Arbitrary Maps (PAM)**, **Adobe Postscript** and **Adobe Photoshop** documents, making the use of other graphics packages obselete in many cases.
 But interfacing with e.g. PIL/Pillow for image input and output is easy as well.